tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ```

 In this structure you see that we can decompose our logic into separate functions, and then pass it
-in a single area packaged together.
-This helps you define each piece of logic through the function
+into a single area packaged together.
+This helps us define each piece of logic through the function
 names, and break down complicated expressions into simpler ones.
 You may have also noticed that I
-used the key words `if` and `else`, which check conditions.
+used the keywords `if` and `else`, which check conditions.
 These influence the execution flow of a
 program, which we will be getting into next.

 ## Execution Flow

-There are a few key words languages that dictate which line of code will be executed, and they
+There are a few keywords that languages use to dictate which lines of code will be executed, and they
 all include evaluating against conditions.
 Below is a table of those keywords.

 | Execution Flow |